I love South Korea. There is just something about it that is so captivating, magical, and unlike anywhere else that I have visited.

 So little is known about Korean culture to folks in the UK, so I wanted to point out precisely what it is that makes me love Korea so much.
-If you’ve been to Korea, hopefully you can identify with these points and if you haven’t, well then I hope some day you can pay Korea a visit and discover its’ magic for yourself.
+If you have been to Korea yourself then I hope that you can identify with these points.
+If you haven’t, I hope that this post serves as an insight into Korea’s magic, and inspiration for you to someday uncover its beauty for yourself.

 Hot damn!
 Did somebody just say BBQ?